 Looking for a personal injury lawyer in Sandyhills?

 The greater number of residents therefore, means that a personal injury lawyer in Sandyhills has a high rate of personal injury compensation claims, but what type of incident is it that creates these claims?
 For a personal injury lawyer in Sandyhills, the area can give rise to any number of different incidents which can lead to a personal injury compensation claim.
 These types of incident include road traffic accidents, injuries in the workplace, food poisoning in local food outlets, medical negligence and slips, trips or falls in public places.
 So, if you have been involved in an incident such as these it will pay for you to read the following answers to key questions about the compensation claims process.

 The law states that if you have been injured, perhaps in an incident like those described above, and it was definitively the fault of somebody other than yourself, then you are entitled to seek personal injury compensation.

 When must you begin your claim?

 In the large majority of cases you must begin claims proceedings within three years of the incident in question, or else your entitlement to claim unfortunately lapses.
 Two notable types of claim which are subject to different restrictions however, are those relating to industrial diseases or injuries inflicted upon minors.
 Even if you suffered an injury more than three years ago, you should check your eligibility to claim.

 If you’re looking to have your claim handled by the best possible personal injury specialists, then you will want to contact Accident Advice Helpline.
-They have over a decade of experience in the field and you can reach them 24 hours a day, seven days a week by calling either 0800 689 0500 or 0333 500 0993 on your mobile.
+They have over 16 years of experience in the field and you can reach them 24 hours a day, seven days a week by calling either 0800 689 0500 or 0333 500 0993 on your mobile.